Types of Plans

 compensation and years of service which rewards long term employees.

-monthly benefits, such as a lump sum payment.
+benefits, such as a lump sum payment.

 An actuary determines yearly employer contributions based on each